gcharang/KomodoPlatform-wiki/BarterDEX-API-Summary-by-Category.md

 ```

 #### run
-`./run` starts barterDEX in LPnode mode while `./clinet` is for clinet mode.
-After it starts (takes a tiny bit time to complete) execute your API calls from the dexscripts directory.
+`./run` starts barterDEX in LP (Liquid Provider) mode while `./client` is for client mode.
+After it starts (takes a tiny bit time to complete) execute your API calls from the `dexscripts` directory.

 Sample File Contents:
 ```shell